aloistr/swisseph/readme.md

 Asteroid files must be in subdirectories named astN  like ast0, ast1, ... ast623,
 where N is the asteroid number divided by 1000.
+To locate asteroid files, we organize them into subdirectories labeled astN, where N corresponds to the asteroid number divided by 1000 in dropbox.
+For example, to find information about asteroid 433 (also known as Eros), divide its number by 1000, resulting in 0.433.
+In the ast0 directory, you'll find the file named 00433s.se1, accessible via Dropbox.

 The folders all_ast and long_ast are only used inside the Dropbox area to organize the files.
 Once downloaded, the astN directory must be placed directly in one of the elements of ephepath.